Pasta can be a very fulfilling meal, but can it be healthy?

 For the purpose of illustration, we will use elbow macaroni shapes in this article so they are similar, but Barilla does not make an elbow in the white fiber so we chose penne for that noodle shape.

 For a standard pasta, we will look at Mueller Elbows 100% Semolina.
-This is a basic noodle like many of us are familiar with.
+This is a basic noodle-like many of us are familiar with.
 It has a mild taste that does not fight with the sauce.
 The downside of this pasta is the lack of fiber with just 2 grams per serving.

 Next up is a high fiber variety with Mueller 100% Whole Grain Elbows.
 This pasta has a bit of a nutty flavor but is not overpowering.
 It works well with most sauces but maybe not with a garlic and olive oil sauce.
 The whole grain elbows have 10 calories fewer per serving but an extra .5 grams of fat which could be offset by an extra 3 grams of fiber (total 5 g).

 Mueller Hidden Veggie Twisted Elbows is a good option to increase your vegetable intake.
 I admit that I fell for this one.
 I did not read the nutritional information until I was putting the packages away at home.
 Big mistake.
 The fiber content is the same as the 100% semolina pasta!
-The only major difference between the hidden veggie, semolina, and whole grain elbows is the amount of potassium.
+The only major difference between the hidden veggie, semolina, and whole-grain elbows is the amount of potassium.
 That does not seem like enough to make it worth switching.
 Also, I am not sure if this would count as a vegetable when you eat it.

 One of our favorite kinds of pasta is Barilla ProteinPlus Elbows.
 These are a nice option because of the added protein.
 With 4 grams of fiber (slightly more than the 2 for semolina) and a generous 10 grams of protein, they are filling and an especially good choice if you are using them in a vegetarian meal.
 The flavor is not as mild as the semolina but is less than the whole wheat.

 Barilla White Fiber Penne are a great filling option.
-This noodle is one of our family favorite.
+This noodle is one of our family favorites.
 They have the most fiber (6 grams) of the ones reviewed.
-They also have a mild flavor similar to the semolina noodles.
+They also have a mild flavor similar to semolina noodles.
 On a side note, I am not certain that Barilla is still manufacturing these.
-Most of our locals stores had been carrying them but no longer do.
+Most of our local stores had been carrying them but no longer do.
 Amazon and Walmart do still have them on their website, though.
 If you find this variety, consider yourself luck and enjoy.

-Now that you have a brief guide to help you select a suitable pasta to have for dinner, don’t forget to spend some time checking out the nutritional information for the cheese, sauce, or any other delights you choose to top your pasta.
-There is no sense eating healthy pasta if you are going to coat it with a high-fat cream sauce or other less-than-healthy toppings.
+The bottom line: Now that you have a brief guide to help you select a suitable pasta to have for dinner, don’t forget to spend some time checking out the nutritional information for the cheese, sauce, or any other delights you choose to top your pasta.
+There is no sense in eating healthy pasta if you are going to coat it with a high-fat cream sauce or other less-than-healthy toppings.